katygil7/katygil7/README.md

 <h1 align="center">Hi 👋, I'm Katherine Gil</h1>
 <h3 align="center">A passionate frontend developer and Army veteran</h3>

-- 👨‍💻 All of my projects are available at [https://katherinegil.venuscohort.com/](https://katherinegil.venuscohort.com/)

 - 💬 Favorite quote **“If there is no struggle, there is no progress.” - Frederick Douglass**

 - 📫 How to reach me **gil.katherine22@gmail.com**